larryaasen/dive/dive_ui/example/README.md

 ## TODO - Examples to be created

-1. Example showing how to display multiple audio inputs in a list.
+1. (Need to Record) Example 7 showing how to display multiple audio inputs in a list.
+1. Example showing how to position a video camera in the mix using popup menu to open dialog.
+(Position=Position X, Y; Zoom X, Y; Rotation X, Y, X; Z-Priority)
+1. Example showing 720p and 1080p resolutions.
-1. Example showing 720p and 1080p videos.
+1. Example showing 720p and 1080p videos. (what does this mean?)
 1. Example showing how to scrub a video forward and backward.
 1. Example showing how to position an image in the mix.
+1. Example showing how to change the volume of an audio source.
+1. Example showing how to configure streaming.
+1. Determine best copyright for examples.
+1. Properly Copyright example code.